Over-The-Counter Medicines for Infants and Children

 OTC medicines are divided into the following classes:

 Brand names of OTC medicines can change and store brands are common.
-Be sure to read
+Read the labels

 Analgesics treat pain and fever.
-Use caution with different forms of these drugs.
+Use caution with different forms of these medicines.

 Some are more concentrated than others.
 Common analgesics for infants and children